rachmorse/cognitive-reserve-brain-maintenance/README.md

 #### How to create the CR/BM variables

 - `making_crbm_variables.Rmd`: This script provides code for generating the CR and BM variables, including code to simulate example data and visualize the resulting measures.
+If you are interested in alternative formulations of the variables, please see `sensitivity_analyses.py` below.

 #### Analysis Scripts